erikafreeman/thecarboncaudex/_posts/2020-08-27-Introduction.md

 This webpage also contains several short essays and how-tos on other (mostly) related topics including: microbiology, botany, electronics, coding, remote sensing, the philosophy of science, logic and reasoning, statistics, and the occasional interlude of real-life stories, opinion and ethnobotany.

+For more great blogs on climate change and the carbon cycle check out:
+[carbonbrief][https://www.carbonbrief.org/] - covering the latest developments in climate science, climate policy and energy policy.
+[the Climate Lab Book][https://www.climate-lab-book.ac.uk/2017/defining-pre-industrial/] - an atmospheric/meteorological perspective.

 [freeman-gh]: https://github.com/erikafreeman